 Then there is a vertical pump tube; this tube is where heated water is pushed up through condensation and the water is carried to the top.
 At the top is a spreader sheet, which helps disperse the water from the pump tube in a shower like fashion onto the coffee grounds.

-The coffee grounds are placed in a basket, which is a perforated part that sits toward the top of the main chamber and works as a filter for the coffee; as the water from the pump tube drips onto the basket it filters the brewed coffee back into the main chamber.
+The ground coffee is placed in a basket, which is a perforated part that sits toward the top of the main chamber and works as a filter for the coffee; as the water from the pump tube drips onto the basket it filters the brewed coffee back into the main chamber.

-As the heat sources remain, the coffee is brewed and re-brewed using the same water in a recycled fashion until the desired strength of the coffee is reached.
+As the heat sources remain, the percolated coffee, or perked coffee, is brewed and re-brewed using the same water in a recycled fashion until the desired strength of the coffee is reached.
 Percolators often have clear cover knobs so you can see the color of the coffee on the inside.
 Where electric percolators will stop brewing on their own, it is good to keep an eye on the coffee being brewed in stovetop percolators.

-This kind of coffee maker is a popular choice for those who go camping or spend a lot of time outdoors or simply love the stronger percolated coffee.
+This kind of coffee maker is a popular choice for those who go camping or spend a lot of time outdoors or simply love the stronger perked coffee.

 What Is Drip Coffee?

 About a century after the percolator came into being, the American markets were introduced to the drip coffee maker.
-The drip machine is an extremely popular choice of the coffee maker, especially for people who have limited time and want something that can work in the background while they get other tasks completed.
+The drip coffee maker is an extremely popular choice of coffee brewer, especially for people who have limited time and want something that can work in the background while they get other tasks completed.
 Drip coffee makers consistently brew coffee quickly, with the same results every time, as long as settings and rations remain the same.

 The coffee maker is made up of a heating element, which it uses to heat up the water and it usually made up of something similar to the filament of a light bulb or those you find in toasters.
 Next, there is a ceramic plate, which is also heated to ensure the coffee remains warm in the carafe; the carafe, made of glass, goes on top of the ceramic heating plate.